Zululand Cultural Tours

 Cultural Activities Competition

-The Department of Education and Cultural organizes an annual competition lasting three (3) days amongst the youth, which is held at the Ondini Museum in September usually prior to the Reed Dance.
-Come and see the best of the Zulu youth competing against each other just two minutes walk from the uMuzi Bushcamp.
+The Department of Education and Cultural organizes an annual competition lasting three (3) days amongst the youth, which is held at the Ondini Museum in September usually before the Reed Dance.
+Come to see the best of the Zulu youth competing against one another just two minutes walk from the uMuzi Bushcamp.

 Tapestry of the Kings